-Prizes may be awarded directly to the student who submitted the application, to a business organization created as a result of the student project, or to a business organization led by a current University of San Diego student who applies for the Social Innovation Challenge (provided that the student is an officer or director of the organization and, in the case of a for-profit organization, also is a majority owner, or is part of a team of eligible students who are a combined majority owner).
+Prizes may be awarded directly to the student who submitted the application, to a business organization created as a result of the student project, or to a business organization led by a current eligible student who applies for the Social Innovation Challenge (provided that the student is an officer or director of the organization and, in the case of a for-profit organization, is a majority owner, or is part of a team of eligible students who are a combined majority owner).
 Award money must be taken within two months of winning the award.

 The authors of each submitted plan will retain ownership of their entries.
 However, by entering the Social Innovation Challenge, you grant the University of San Diego and its respective employees, agents, and assigns a perpetual, worldwide, royalty-free, non-exclusive, and unconditional license to edit, modify, reproduce, copy, transmit, publish, post, broadcast, display, adapt and/or use or reuse your submitted plan, any materials submitted or prepared for use in the Social Innovation Challenge, your name, image, voice, likeness, statements, background and biographical information in any and all media (including but not limited to print, electronic, video, digital, radio, television, internet, etc.) for publicity, promotion, advertising, fundraising, administrative, academic or educational purposes.
-To the extent any monies are earned as a result of the license granted, the monies shall be used to defray the costs of future Social Innovation Challenge competitions or otherwise to support social innovation issues by or through the University of San Diego.
+To the extent any monies are earned as a result of the license granted, the monies shall be used to defray the costs of future USD Social Innovation Challenge competitions or otherwise to support social innovation issues by or through the University of San Diego.

-By entering the Social Innovation Challenge, you acknowledge and agree that you own all of the content included in your submitted plan or otherwise have obtained any required permissions to use such content, and that your submitted plan does not include any content (e.g. trademarks, company names, photos, music, works of art, or images) that infringes or violates the rights of any third party.
+By entering the USD Social Innovation Challenge, you acknowledge and agree that you own all of the content included in your submitted plan or otherwise have obtained any required permissions to use such content, and that your submitted plan does not include any content (e.g. trademarks, company names, photos, music, works of art, or images) that infringes or violates the rights of any third party.

-Entrants should not have an expectation of confidentiality with respect to any data or information submitted, discussed, or presented in connection with the Social Innovation Challenge.
-Due to the nature of the competition, judges, reviewers, staff, the audience or others will not be asked or required to agree to a non-disclosure agreement in connection with any plan submitted in connection with the Social Innovation Challenge.
+Entrants should not have an expectation of confidentiality with respect to any data or information submitted, discussed, or presented in connection with the USD Social Innovation Challenge.
+Due to the nature of the competition, judges, reviewers, staff, the audience or others will not be asked or required to agree to a non-disclosure agreement in connection with any plan submitted in connection with the USD Social Innovation Challenge.

-You authorize the University of San Diego and those acting pursuant to its authority to record, broadcast and distribute via any means (e.g. print, radio, television, internet, photograph, video, audio, digital, or otherwise) your plan and your participation in the Social Innovation Challenge, and to use your name, photograph or likeness, as well as your testimonials, quotes, comments, or biography for publicity, promotion, advertising, fundraising, administrative, academic or educational purposes.
+You authorize the University of San Diego and those acting pursuant to its authority to record, broadcast and distribute via any means (e.g. print, radio, television, internet, photograph, video, audio, digital, or otherwise) your plan and your participation in the USD Social Innovation challenge, and to use your name, photograph or likeness, as well as your testimonials, quotes, comments, or biography for publicity, promotion, advertising, fundraising, administrative, academic or educational purposes.
 Any such recordings or broadcasts shall be the property of the University of San Diego.